For daily wit & wisdom, sign up for the ÃÛÌÒÁµÈË newsletter.

 We run a plant business here in New Hampshire, where our growing season is short, so it’s important to get seeds in the ground as early as possible.
 To this end, I tested a few common methods for melting snow and warming the soil.
 I hope my advice helps you with spring planting, too.

-Melting the Snow
+Melting the Snow in the Garden

 First, I put down squares of black plastic, clear plastic, wood ashes, and coffee grounds and tested each for how quickly they melted the snow.